andrewchambers/bupstash/doc/man/bupstash-repository.7.md

 ### Encrypted data chunk

 These chunks form the roots of our hash trees, they contain encrypted data.
-They contain a key exchange packet, with enough information for the master key to derive the ephemeral key.
+They contain a key exchange packet, with enough information for the master key to derive the session key.

 ```
 KEY_EXCHANGE_PACKET1_BYTES[PACKET1_SZ] || ENCRYPTED_BYTES[...]